mgcaret/rom4x/rom4x/README.md

 ### Emulator

+The following emulators are known to run ROM 4X:

+  * MAME (replace the image for the apple2c4 machine).
+  * kegs-universal from Leon Bottou.
+(Also gsplus with patches in pull request #31).
+  * Catakig (older emulator for MacOS, will stop working on Mojave).

-Copy the ROM into the appropriate location for your emulator.
-At the time of writing the only emulator I am aware of that can emulate the //c with memory expansion is [Catakig](http://catakig.sourceforge.net/) for MacOS.
-It's a bit older of an emulator but it runs fine on newer MacOSes.
+Copy the ROM image into the appropriate location for your emulator.

-MAME's Apple //c emulation may work, but I have not tried it.

 ## Operation